userxy79/samba-copy-tool-windows/README.md

 ---

-## Final Notice
+🙌 Acknowledgments

-This tool was created with helpful support from MS Copilot.
+This tool was created with helpful support from **Microsoft Copilot**.